Photo courtesy of ARH Inspirations via Chat GPT

 Just a Thought

 It is the greatest story ever told.
 It is the reason I can search for light.
 It is my mission, my ministry, and my method to all I do.
 It is the story about an endurance for love beyond all measure of understanding.
 I do not feel worthy to tell the most emotional journey in history.
 The only thing I can do is to consider it an honor and try to capture the weight of it the only way I know how . . . in my faithful heart of a poet.
 And to make it even harder, I tell it in a long strand of couplets, for I am only as good as my greatest challenge.
-This rhyme scheme uses two lines back to back that rhyme but contain one thought, with enjambment only occurring within the couplet itself.
-While this may be easy for some, for me it is an exercise of my heart and my mind, especially when the words carry so much responsibility.
-I pray I do them in a way that reflects the power of the greatest sacrifice.
+The journey through this story has been weighted in emotion and I pray that my words carry the responsibility well.

 My Favorite Heartbeats